 Are Dentures Covered Under Medicare?

 No, Original Medicare does not cover the cost of dentures.
-However, many Medicare Advantage plans offer comprehensive coverage that covers all or a portion of the costs for dentures.
+However, many Medicare Advantage plans offer comprehensive coverage that covers all or a portion of the cost for dentures.

-According to the Kaiser Family Foundation, an estimated 15% of American adults ages 65 and older do not have teeth and therefore could potentially benefit from dentures.
+According to the Kaiser Family Foundation, an estimated 15% of Americans age 65 and older do not have teeth and therefore could potentially benefit from dentures.

 What Dental Services Are Covered Under Medicare?